 The concentration in Psychology offers students three tracks to choose from:

-- The Cognitive Neuroscience and Evolutionary Psychology, or CNEP Track (a track within the Life Sciences cluster of concentrations) combines coursework from both Psychology and several fields within the Life Sciences.
+- The Cognitive Neuroscience and Evolutionary Psychology (CNEP) Track is a track within the Life Sciences Cluster of concentrations.
+It combines coursework from both Psychology and several fields within the Life Sciences.
 About 25% of concentrators select this track.

 Psychology also offers a secondary field.